 Students are encouraged to begin visiting colleges early in their high school years, using vacation periods and family trips as good opportunities.
-By the beginning of the junior year, students should be giving serious thought to college selection and should be planning college visitations for spring break and for the summer before the senior year.
-College visits are absolutely critical to the success of the student’s college search and are, without question, one of the most important components of the college admission process.
+By the beginning of their junior year, students should be seriously considering their college selection and planning college visits for spring break and the summer before their senior year.
+College visits are absolutely essential to the success of the student’s college search and are, without question, one of the most important components of the college admissions process.

-All underclassmen are required to take the Preliminary Scholastic Aptitude Test (PSAT) in October.
+School-Day testing: All underclassmen are required to take the PSAT in October during the school day.
 This score is also used as the National Merit Scholarship Qualifying Test (NMSQT) when taken in the junior year.
-In March of the junior year, all students are required to take the College Board SAT.
-In May, juniors are also required to take the SAT or the SAT Subject Tests.
-Seniors are required to take the SAT again in October, and Darlington recommends that they take the November or December test as well, if needed.
+In March of the junior year, all juniors are required to take the school-day SAT.
+In October of the senior year, all seniors are required to take the school-day SAT.

 Non-school-day testing (testing on Saturdays): Additionally, juniors are encouraged to take an additional SAT or ACT, offered from December through July, outside of the school day (tests are offered on Saturdays).
 Seniors are encouraged to take an additional SAT or ACT, offered from August through December, outside of the school day.
 Darlington is a testing center for many of these tests; students may also choose to test in their hometown.

 International students: Non-native speakers of English should take the TOEFL or Duo Lingo test to demonstrate their English proficiency.
 Tests are available online or in nearby Atlanta or Gadsden, Alabama.
 Students needing transportation for a test in Atlanta should contact the Student Life Office.